stfc/jupyter-linker-extension/README.md

 Download and extract or clone this git repo.

-Navigate into the extracted/cloned folder and run the command `python setup.py sdist`
+Navigate into the extracted/cloned folder and run the command `python setup.py sdist --formats=gztar,zip`

 Install by using `pip install .` or `pip install dist/LinkerExtension-1.0.tar.gz`